-In today’s article, we’ll analyse this turnaround in the key of B minor.
+In today’s article, we’ll analyse this turnaround in the key of D major.
 The chords would thus be Emin Amaj and Dmaj.

 In order to make the turnaround sound more jazzy you’d use tension notes so you’d end up with Emin7 A7 Dmaj7 in the simplest version:

 Obviously you can take it further and play Emin7 A9 Dmaj7.